mhoogveld/check_thecus_nas/README.md

 # check_thecus_nas
-Nagios check plugin for Thecus NAS devices
+Monitoring plugin for Thecus NAS devices

 ## Overview
 This plugin can check the health and status of a Thecus NAS device.
 It has been developed and tested